Republican candidates, minus Craig, meet for 1st debate

 “I guess he still runs from the sideline.
 (He's) not leading from the front,” Soldano said.

+Most of the candidates said the COVID-19 vaccine has helped seniors and those with underlying medical conditions avoid death, though Kelley and Rebandt said it is not helping to combat the coronavirus.
+Brown said he did not know.

+Some backed repealing Michigan's individual income tax.
+Others got behind significant cuts in state funding for public universities.
+Many called for Whitmer to be criminally investigated for nursing home orders she issued early in the pandemic and criticized her for closing schools.
+All said they would sign legislation to forbid instruction on sexual orientation and gender identity in kindergarten through third grade, backing a Florida measure that opponents have dubbed the “Don't Say Gay” law.

-Another debate, which has been sanctioned by the Michigan Republican Party, is planned for June 2 at the Detroit Regional Chamber's policy conference on Mackinac Island.
+Another debate, which was sanctioned by the Michigan Republican Party, is planned for June 2 at the Detroit Regional Chamber's policy conference on Mackinac Island.

 The winner of the Aug.
 2 primary will advance to challenge Whitmer in November.